 Working with OKRs encourages collaboration from the very beginning.
 Whether you’re planning OKRs for the quarter, or creating a weekly plan based on the set OKRs – the conversation between co-workers must center around these Objectives.

-The OKR framework is more than a goal-setting technique – it’s a way of running internal processes as a company.
+The OKR framework is more than a goal-setting technique – it’s a way of running internal processes as a company by setting direction with an Objective, and steering the ship towards the right direction with effective Key Results.
 When companies choose to implement OKRs, they must record everything transparently in order to gain optimal results and track progress over time.
 We learned that one of the principles of OKRs is that they are actionable; and without accountability and transparency those actions cannot be tracked properly.

 3. Increases productivity with a clear focus on goals